MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/lifecycle-services/dts-ado-tutorial.md

 ### Before you begin

 For this exercise you will need access to a DevOps organization with the DTS extension installed and an LCS service connection configured.
-Consult the **Install and Configure Dynamics 365 Translation Service ADO Extension** exercise for guidance on the prerequisites.
+For more information, see [Install and configure the DTS Azure DevOps extension](dts-ado-tutorial.md#install-and-configure-the-dts-azure-devops-extension).

 In this exercise, you will: